apollographql/apollo-client/CONTRIBUTING.md

 It can be useful to link an Apollo Client checkout into an application, to test how Apollo Client development changes impact a real app.
 We'll use the [Apollo fullstack tutorial application](https://github.com/apollographql/fullstack-tutorial) to demonstrate this.

-> **Note:** The fullstack tutorial updates for Apollo Client 3 haven't been merged into `master` yet, so for now we'll use the tutorial's `apollo-client-3` branch.

 1) Clone and install Apollo Client.

 ```